Learning Disability Today

 Residents at Bells Piece, a service for people with learning disabilities in Surrey, will get the chance to learn cookery skills, thanks to a grant from the Big Lottery Fund.

-The £221,000 grant will enable a new training kitchen to be built at Bells Piece, which is run by Leonard Cheshire Disability.
+The £221,000 grant will enable the construction of a new training kitchen at Bells Piece, which Leonard Cheshire Disability runs.
 It is scheduled to be opened early next year.
-The aim of the project is to teach adults with a learning disability how to cook and eat healthily, and to educate them about how important a good diet is for their general wellbeing.
+The project aims to teach adults with a learning disability how to cook and eat healthily, and to educate them about the importance of a good diet for their overall well-being.

-By gaining these new skills, disabled people will feel more independent and confident about the choices they are making when planning their meals, and will get more enjoyment out of cooking.
+By acquiring these new skills, people with disabilities will feel more independent and confident about the choices they make when planning their meals, and will derive greater enjoyment from cooking.
 The project will see support staff working with 180 adults with learning disabilities over three years to increase their culinary skills and confidence.

 Resident Paul Stark added: “I like cooking but I don’t do it very often.
 I want to learn a lot more about how to make meals and how to eat healthily and I am really looking forward to using the new kitchen and showing off my skills.”